 Reception and the Community

 In Reception class we love to be involved with the wider community!
-We enjoy regular visits to Stanley Library, St. Joseph’s Church and the local shops.
+We enjoy regular visits to St. Joseph’s Church, the Post Office, Oakes Park and the local shops.
 The local community are very supportive of our school and we appreciate their help!
-Recently we even had a visit from our Sri Lankan friends.
+Dave, our local community warden, is a regular visitor and we have had several community spruce up evenings and soup and pizza nights.

 Homework in Reception